ardestani83/LinearizedRobustCounterparts/README.md

 YALMIP: it is used as a mathematical programming language (more detail: https://yalmip.github.io/)

-ROME : it is used to implement some of the robust optimization models (see: https://robustopt.com/)
+ROME : it is used to implement some of the robust optimization models (see: https://robustopt.com/) *: There is an error in using ROME in the recent versions of matlab.
+It can be fixed as replacing rome_var.m file in ROME package with the availabel rome_var.m file in the repository.

 CPLEX: it is required for solving linear programming and mixed-integer linear programming (see http://cplex.com)